davidnwobi/PotentialFlow/README.md

 - Doublet

 ## Usage
-These are some consnats that provide a default configuration for the plotting.
-You can change these values as desired.
-The values are self explanatory.
+These are some constants that provide a default configuration for the plotting.
+These can change these values as desired.
+The values are self-explanatory.
-Ultimately the plot funtion returns a matplotlib figure object.
-Yon further manipulate the figure object to suit your needs.
+Ultimately, the plot function returns a matplotlib figure object.
+That can be further manipulated to suit your needs.
 ```python
 import numpy as np
 import elementary_flows